zkulphong/capitalone/README.md

 # Scripts in analysisScripts_sfpd folder
 analysisScripts_sfpd contains the scripts I used to analyze the contents of the sfpd_dispatch_data_subset.csv which is contained within .../analysisScripts_sfpd/sfpd-dispatch
 ## callTypes.py, dispatchTypes.py, and unitTypes.py
 callTypes.py, dispatchTypes.py, and unitType.py were used respectively to generate the values in the chartjs charts on the Visualize.html page.
 The scripts counted the amounts for the different subcategories of "call_type_group", "call_type", and "unit_type" respectively.
-An example of running a script is below:
+An example of running a script from terminal is below:

 ```python callTypes.py```